GiorginoSerbuciano/DesktopSort/README.txt

 This means that users will not be prompted with a list of tagged items and a confirmation before moving when noCheck is on.
 This could be considered an 'automatic', faster mode of operation. noCheck is enabled when noCheck.txt is present in the program directory.
-To enable it, the user may create a new text file called 'noCheck.txt', or remove the '!' from the pre-existing one.
+To enable it, the user may create a new text file called 'noCheck.txt'.
 To disable it, simply delete or change the name of 'noCheck.txt'.

 1.4 LIMITATIONS